Research in Dr. Iske Larkin’s Laboratory

 Reproductive anatomy and histology of male manatee (Trichechus manatus latirostris)

-This work is being conducted by Jonathan Cowart for his PhD Dissertation work with Dr Larkin
+This work is being conducted by Jonathan Cowart for his PhD Dissertation work with Dr Larkin to be presented in 2019

 Current research focuses on studying multiple reproductive parameters in male Florida manatees including assessing normal gonadal function through immunohistochemical analysis, defining baseline information for semen parameters through objective computer-aided sperm analysis, and investigating phylogenetic relationships for these reproductive parameters between manatees, elephants, and hyraxes, which are closely evolutionarily related to each other.
 This research will help establish reference points for future research and will shed light on individual, developmental, and seasonal changes in reproduction.